jackcahalane/azure-fundamentals-notes/README.md

 Can export **ARM Template** from a resource or from a resource group.

 Increase default limits for how many of select resouces of each type can be provisioned per Azure Region.
 Can be accomplished via **ARM**.
 Lets you increase default limits but doesn't let you exceed hard limits.

+What is unique about **Azure Government** is that it is only available in the United States.

 ## Describe Core Azure Services
 **Windows Virtual Desktop (WVD)** supports Remote Desktop clients on Windows Desktop, Web, Android, MacOS, iOS, and Microsoft Store Client.